bmullan/Windows-VM-RemoteApp-Configuration-Guide-for-Ubuntu/README.md

 * configures a "shared-folder" that you can exchange/share files between your Windows VM and your Ubuntu Host.
 * Enables Sound from your Window applications to play through your Ubuntu Host's speakers

-Please review the Windows VM RemoteApp Configuration Guide PDF for all of the installation/configuration steps required.
+Please review the ***LXD Windows VM amd RemoteApp Configuration Guide*** PDF for all of the installation/configuration steps required.